RobbieHember/fcgadgets/README.md

 The **fcgadgets** package was developed to:
 * Organize code resources used by the Forest Carbon Initiative (https://www2.gov.bc.ca/gov/content/environment/natural-resource-stewardship/natural-resources-climate-change/natural-resources-climate-change-mitigation/forest-carbon-initiative)
+* Share knowledge, methods and limitations
 * Streamline workflow specific to data systems in BC
 	* Vegetation Resource Inventory (VRI)
 	* Reporting Silviculture Updates and Land Status Tracking System (RESULTS)
 	* Growth and yield models
-* Share knowledge of methods and limitations
-* Integrate existing and new approaches to GHG balance estimation in the forest sector
+* Build synergy between existing and new approaches to GHG balance estimation in the forest sector
-* Provide a versatile platform for a wide range of users
+* Apply the information gained from experiments and monitoring programs to address complex problems in natural resource management

 ## CBRUNNER
-The **cbrunner** subpackage simulates the annual GHG balance for a specified set of homogeneous forest stands.
-Stands are georeferenced within the standard BC spatial reference system.
-The fate of any organic material that is removed from forest stands is tracked annually, but the pools are not tracked spatially.

-The package adopts a probabilistic framework that can accommodate processes with deterministic and random components.
+The **cbrunner** subpackage simulates the greenhouse gas (GHG) balance of the forest sector under various management scenarios.
+The main module (cbrunner.cbrun.py) configures a hierarchical structure of forest stands, batches, scenarios, and ensembles.
+The total number of simulations for a project is equal to:

+**Equation 1:** N_Simulation = N_Stands × N_Batches × N_Scenarios × N_Ensembles

+Forest stands are the primary modelling unit in GHG estimation methods.
+Forest stands comprise an area of homogeneous conditions at the time a project is established (i.e., treatment area).
+Each stand is described by a representative inventory record, disturbance and management event history (DMEH), and age response functions of forest growth.
+See section 5 - Biophysical Methods for additional details.
+Projects with NStand > 1,500 are segmented internally into batches that are run in sequence in order to work within the memory limits of individual work machines.
+Batch size (e.g., 1,500) is adjustable, but the batch size that optimizes simulation runtime, tends to be ~1,500 stands per unique combination of scenario and ensemble.
+Input and output variables are organized by scenario to facilitate comparison of baseline and project scenarios.
+Multiple ensembles occur when project configuration specifies a stochastic component to simulations.
+This generally only occurs if users incorporate simulations of the annual probability of tree mortality or annual probability of tree establishment and recruitment.
+Upon running simulations, the cbrunner.cbrun.py module calls the module, cbrunner.cbrun_utilities.py, to compile project and scenario parameters, and initialize variables, and it calls the module, cbrunner.cbrun_annproc.py, to simulate annual carbon dynamics.

 ### BiomassFromTASSorTIPSY:
 * Simulates tree biomass dynamics on an annual basis based on inputs of net biomass growth from the TASS/TIPSY growth and yield software application (https://www2.gov.bc.ca/gov/content/industry/forestry/managing-our-forest-resources/forest-inventory/growth-and-yield-modelling)